Agency Environmental Support

 In calculating MARAD’s carbon footprint, the Agency joined the Climate Registry through which a baseline was established in 2008.
 Since then, MARAD has undertaken annual updates to measure changes in the footprint and evaluate opportunities for emissions reductions.

 Similar studies on the vessels Algol and Capella were completed in 2012 and implementation of the results is ongoing.
-To date, these two vessels have been re-lamping to improving lighting and reduce consumption.
+To date, these two vessels have been re-lamping to improving lighting and reduce energy consumption.
 It is anticipated that these conservation measures should have much the same results in energy efficiency improvements as the Cape Orlando, but with even larger rebates from the local power company and annual cost savings.
 Studies have also been initiated on the Cape Mohican and Admiral Callaghan.

 MARAD continues to embrace the use of alternative energy and renewable energy sources.
-We are investigating the use of Power Purchase Agreements for solar energy at several sites and are looking to join into long-term energy management agreements with both Berkeley National Laboratory and private industry.
+We are investigating the use of Power Purchase Agreements for solar energy at several sites and are looking to join into long-term energy management agreements with both the Lawrence Berkeley National Laboratory and private industry.